hyperledger/aries-rfcs/features/0756-oca-for-aries-style-guide/README.md

 ### Logo Image Specifications

 The image in the top left corner is a space for the issuer logo.
-This space should not be used for anything other than the issuser logo.
+This space should not be used for anything other than the issuer logo.
 The logo image may be masked to fit within a rounded square with varying corner radii.
 Thus, the logo must be a square image (aspect ratio 1:1), as noted in the table below.
+The background is default white, therefore logo files with a transparent background will overlay a white background.

 The following are the specifications for the credential logo for issuers.